Empagliflozin, Cardiovascular Outcomes, and Mortality in Type 2 Diabetes

 Source: View publication →

-In patients with type 2 diabetes and high cardiovascular risk, empagliflozin added to standard care significantly reduced the incidence of major adverse cardiovascular events, cardiovascular mortality, and hospitalization for heart failure.
+In patients with type 2 diabetes at high cardiovascular risk, the SGLT2 inhibitor empagliflozin significantly reduced the risk of the primary composite cardiovascular outcome, driven by a striking reduction in cardiovascular mortality and hospitalizations for heart failure.

 Key Findings